emissary-ingress/emissary/docs/user-guide/with-istio.md

 ---

-Ambassador is a Kubernetes-native API Gateway for microservices.
+Ambassador is a Kubernetes-native API gateway for microservices.
 Ambassador is deployed at the edge of your network, and routes incoming traffic to your internal services (aka "north-south" traffic).
 [Istio](https://istio.io/) is a service mesh for microservices, and is designed to add application-level Layer (L7) observability, routing, and resilience to service-to-service traffic (aka "east-west" traffic).
 Both Istio and Ambassador are built using [Envoy](https://www.envoyproxy.io).

 Ambassador and Istio can be deployed together on Kubernetes.
 In this configuration, incoming traffic from outside the cluster is first routed through Ambassador, which then routes the traffic to Istio.
 Ambassador handles authentication, edge routing, TLS termination, and other traditional edge functions.